fengshihao/WebPager/README.md

 # WebPager
-Webview and Viewpager work together on android.
+Webview and Viewpager work together on Android.